 In the final report, 11 potential sites were identified and ranked based on community criteria.
-The City is proceeding with this process by having the consultant further review and analyze the sites based on the following technical and engineering considerations: capacity, cost, feasibility, land ownership (including cost and ability to acquire, capacity and infrastructure requirements, logistics and transportation, development costs, and capacity projections for current landfills, WGSL and PVT), and a timetable for WGSL, new landfill development and construction.
-Based on the remaining capacities of the existing landfills and the projected fill rates, it is prudent to analyze if any of the 11 identified sites could become more or less favorable based on this timetable.
+The City retained a consultant to further review and analyze the sites based on the following technical and engineering considerations: capacity, cost, feasibility, land ownership (including cost and ability to acquire, capacity and infrastructure requirements, logistics and transportation, development costs, and capacity projections for current landfills, WGSL and PVT), and a timetable for WGSL, new landfill development and construction.
+Based on the remaining capacities of the existing landfills and the projected fill rates, the City determined is was prudent to analyze whether any of the 11 identified sites could become more or less favorable based on this timetable.

 The consultant's original contract called for an Environmental Impact Statement (EIS) to be undertaken as a part of their scope of work.
 Because the Landfill Advisory Committee identified 11 potential sites, it was not feasible to do an EIS at this stage.
 Therefore, the consultant's contract was amended to include the further analysis of the 11 sites as indicated above.
-The consultant is proceeding to evaluate the relevant criteria as described above.
+The consultant evaluated the relevant criteria as described above.
 The report, "Assessment of Municipal Solid Waste Handling Requirements for the Island of Oahu", was completed in November 2017 and is available on-line at Opala.org.